-The special section of the second wave from the ISCE includes questions about the iMPC for a transitory and positive income shock.
-The first three questions ask respondents how they would spend three hypothetical lottery winnings over time:
+In January 2024 ISCE includes a sequence of questions about the iMPC for a transitory and positive income shock.
+The first set of questions asks respondents how they would spend three hypothetical lottery winnings over time:

 Imagine winning a lottery prize of $\notin 1,000 / \notin 10,000 / \notin 50,000$ today.
 Think about how you would spend this sum in the coming years.
 You are free to choose how to distribute the sum over the next 10 years and beyond.